nesrine-snoussi/aws-ecs-fargate-terraform/README.md

 - **AWS Fargate**: A compute engine that you can use with Amazon ECS to run containers without having to manage servers or clusters of Amazon EC2 instances.
 With AWS Fargate, you no longer have to provision, configure, or scale clusters of virtual machines to run containers.

 - **Docker**: A platform that lets you build, test, and deliver applications in packages called containers.

-## Deploying the Microservices in AWS

-To deploy the microservices to your AWS account, see the `terraform-configurations` README.

 ## Quick Start